bradbell/xrst/test_rst/toml_file.rst

 .. include:: xrst_preamble.rst

-.. _xrst.toml:
+.. _toml_file:

 !!!!!!!!!
-xrst.toml
+toml_file
 !!!!!!!!!

-xrst input file: ``xrst.toml``
+xrst input file: ``xrst/get_toml_dict.py``

 .. meta::
-   :keywords: xrst.toml, configuration, xrst
+   :keywords: toml_file, configuration, xrst

-.. index:: xrst.toml, configuration, xrst
+.. index:: toml_file, configuration, xrst

-.. _xrst.toml-title:
+.. _toml_file-title:

 Configuration File for xrst
 ###########################
+A toml file is used to configure xrst.
-This toml file represents a python dictionary that configures xrst.
+This file represents a python dictionary
-All of its keys are strings.
-If a key has a default value, it is used when the key is not present, All of the directories mentioned below are relative to the directory where this file is located.
+If a key has a default value, it is used when the key is not present in the toml file.
+All of the directories mentioned below are relative to the directory where the toml file is located.

 .. contents::
    :local: